Krimkerre/bspwm-gruvbox-eos/README.md

 These are mostly Sinomor's Void dots, modified for my own use. <br>
 Couple of added features are a caps lock notifier, <br>
-Brigntness and volume notificatios (courtesy of Nmoleo's script) <br>
+brigntness and volume notifications (courtesy of Nmoleo's script) <br>
 and some minor tweaks here and there. <br><br>

 all of this has been translated to work on EndeavourOS and systemd, with the ability to piggyback on EndeavourOS's calamares installer. <br> <br>